Barjees urges UN to play role for resolving Kashmir issue

 (UNGA).

-movement as they wanted to liberate the territory from Indian Occupation at any cost.
+wanted to liberate the territory from Indian Occupation at any cost.
+He strongly condemned

 Kashmiris.